prone19/prone19.github.io/monitoring/monitoring.md

   **system**, **iowait** (useful when app works closely with disk.
 So high CPU - possibly leads to issues with a DISK.
 E.g.
   CPU user 20%, iowait 60% - there were no sufficitent number of reads), **steal** (related to VMs - issues with virtuallization, possible issues with resources concurrency.
 In AWS example - after 0.5h of tests rps is degraded, rt grows; amazon locked up to 25% cpu that you can use (25% user, 75% steal))

+- USE method for CPU:
+a. util - us, sy, io, si ,st id
+b. saturation - run_queue - lack of cores.
+Load average includes this run_queue
+often 1 core is overloaded (90%+ and other cores are ~50%), look at si (interruption), if this is the case, go check /proc/interrupts | tr -s ' ' | grep eth0-TxRx.
+All netwoork traffic processed on 0th core
+c. errors -

 load average meaning:
 it could be > 100% :)